Call for sessions

 • Upon request, a very limited number of travel grants will be made available for speakers from LMICs (following the World Bank classification).
 UICC will not provide any funding or honorarium for proposed speakers.
 Speakers can request in writing for travel grant funding only upon acceptance of the session by the Programme Committee.

 • All sessions are limited to four speakers and one chair who will benefit from free registrations.
-To benefit from those complimentary registrations, speakers/chairs will have to register online before 1 May 2024.
+To benefit from those complimentary registrations, speakers/chairs will have to register online before 1 June 2026.
 Passed this deadline, free registrations may not be granted and the applicable registration fees will apply.